-Challenging: to develop effective IAPs with clients/ customers, employment counsellors need to be able to challenge discrepancies; distortions; selfdefeating behaviours; games, tricks and excuses.
-This needs to be done carefully - otherwise it risks provoking a defensive reaction in clients.
+Challenging: to develop effective IAPs with clients/ customers, employment counsellors need to be able to challenge discrepancies; distortions; self-defeating behaviours; games, tricks and excuses.
+This is a high level skill and needs to be done carefully - otherwise it risks provoking a defensive reaction in clients.